Split (2016 American film): Plot

 During a session, Dr. Fletcher questions the man about an incident where two teenage schoolgirls had placed his hands on their breasts during a field trip to his workplace, and becomes concerned when she realizes that "Dennis" has been impersonating "Barry."
 Dr. Fletcher goes to the lair to talk to "Dennis" and he confesses that he has met "The Beast".
 She discovers Claire, so "Dennis" incapacitates and imprisons Dr. Fletcher.
 "Dennis" goes to the train station and boards an empty train car, where "The Beast" takes over.
 "The Beast," who displays enhanced strength and animalistic tendencies, returns to his lair, thanks Dr. Fletcher for her help, and crushes her to death.

 "The Beast" feeds upon and kills Claire and Marcia before approaching Casey.
 But Casey finds a note scrawled by Dr. Fletcher with instructions to call out the man's full name—Kevin Wendell Crumb—which brings forth his original personality.
 Upon learning of the situation and realizing that he has not been in control of his own body for two years, the horrified Kevin begs Casey to kill him with a shotgun he has hidden.
 This prompts all 24 personalities to fight for control, with "Patricia" the victor.
 She tells Casey that "Kevin" has been made to sleep far away and will not awaken now, even if his name is called.
 While "Patricia" returns control to "The Beast," Casey retrieves the shotgun and a box of cartridges and runs into a tunnel where "The Beast" stalks her.
 She locks herself in an iron cage and manages to shoot "The Beast" twice before running out of ammunition.
-Only wounded, he bends the iron bars with apparently superhuman strength but stops when he sees scars across her abdomen and chest.
-These are related to her abuse from her uncle and legal guardian, John, both before and after her father's death.
-"The Beast" tells her that because she has suffered she is "pure" and he will spare her life.
+Only wounded, he bends the iron bars with apparently superhuman strength but stops when he sees scars across Casey's abdomen and chest—self-harm due to sexual abuse by her uncle and legal guardian, John, both before and after her father's death.
+"The Beast" tells Casey that because she has suffered, she is "pure" and he will spare her life.
 He leaves and she is found the following day by a worker.
 It is revealed that the lair is under the Philadelphia Zoo.
+Later, a police officer tells Casey her uncle has arrived to pick her up, but Casey hesitates.